jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 # 6.3.
 Maintenance Process:
 Establish a clear process for updating and maintaining these lists.
 If they change, the ingestion, cleaning, and cataloging pipeline should be re-run to ensure downstream analyses use current information.
 # 6.4.
 Documentation:
-Maintain documentation, including this analysis, within the DAP environment to explain the origin, purpose, and structure of these supporting datasets.
+Maintain documentation, including this analysis, within the DAP environment to explain these supporting datasets' origin, purpose, and structure.

 # 7. Tools and Technologies:
 # 7.1.
 AWS Cloud Services: